Safeguarding Improvement Board

 The second Board meeting took place on 22nd October 2025 and the three key messages from the meeting are:

-- 3. We have written our Terms of Reference (available to view below) and work has begun on the Safeguarding Improvement Plan which will be published when signed off by the board.
+3. We have written our Terms of Reference (available to view above) and work has begun on the Safeguarding Improvement Plan which will be published when signed off by the board.